Great Northern and Great Eastern Joint Railway: Early discussion of collaboration

 The GER revived the proposal in 1872, but the GNR made demands that were far too high for the GER to agree, and once again the scheme lapsed, until discussions were reopened in May 1876.
 This time the GNR proposed amalgamation, but the GER declined.
 In 1878 the GER was seriously considering the revival of the plan to build its own line through Sleaford and Lincoln to Askern.
 Just as the GER sought northward access to the coalfields, the GNR was "desperate for an alternative route to relieve the main line", and the GNR countered by depositing a fresh bill for a direct line from Spalding to Lincoln via Sleaford.

 This time it made more friendly advances to the GER in suggesting that the Huntingdon to Ely line should be included in the proposed joint system.
-Although the GER turned the proposal down, and in fact tried its own bill in Parliament, the GNR scheme won the day.
-The GNR was obliged by the Act to give the GER the running powers it desired; the two companies were to return to Parliament in the next session with a joint scheme.
+Although the GER turned the proposal down, and in fact tried its own bill in Parliament, the GNR scheme won the day as the Great Northern Railway (Spalding to Lincoln) Act 1878 (41 & 42 Vict. c. xcviii).
+The GNR was obliged by the act to give the GER the running powers it desired; the two companies were to return to Parliament in the next session with a joint scheme.
 Thus were the origins of the Joint Line created.